Skip to main content

 About our SID activities

-Safer Internet Day 2025 will take place on the 11 of February 2025, with celebrations and learning based around the theme ‘Too good to be true?
-Protecting yourself and others from scams online‘
+Safer Internet Day 2026 will take place on 10 February 2026, with celebrations and learning in the UK based around the theme ‘Smart tech, safe choices – Exploring the safe and responsible use of AI’.

 What we are doing to create a better internet...

-We are aiming to start national conversations about scams online and the experiences young people have of them.
+We are starting a national conversation about AI online and are exploring the experiences and concerns that young people have around this topic.

 We are engaging with a wide range of stakeholders - from government and policy makers to schools and corporate organisations and NGOs to promote the safe and responsible use of technology.